 Bonsai Tree – staying on the plant theme, as well as the benefits above the Bonsai brings a therapeutic element through trimming and can even cure sore throats, coughts, fatigue and tiredness.

 Sound bar – TV’s these days are built with poor quality speakers to keep the cost and dimensions down, this results in a lack of sound quality.
 Sound bars fix this and don’t cost the earth.
-Check out this Panasonic option for less than £60.
+Check out this Bestisan option for less than $80 with 5 stars over 8k+ rating.
 The depth of sound really improves the listening for those a little hard of hearing.

-Wireless Speaker for TV Listening – this clever speaker from Sony allows you to move the sound to where you are in the room, so the TV volume does not need to be turned up high.
+Wireless Speaker for TV Listening – prefer something that doesn’t go directly near your ears, this clever speaker from allows you to move the sound to where you are in the room, so the TV volume does not need to be turned up high.
 The tech works by amplifying the spoken voice frequency from the TV programme so it’s clearer and close to the listener.

 eReader (Kindle) – been around a while, but provides a great screen that allows you to read indoor or outdoor, day or night.
 Something that’s not possible with your iPad.
 Even though my parents both have iPads, they prefer reading on Kindles.

-100 hits – Wartime Memories CD – Music always brings back memories.
-This Wartime music collection will guarantee to put a smile (or maybe even bust out a few moves) for those elderlies who were born in the 40s.
-(Be sure to check they still have a CD player first 😉)
+40s greatest hits – Music always brings back memories.
+This 1940s America’s greatest hits music collection will guarantee to put a smile (or maybe even bust out a few moves) for those elderlies who were born in that era.
+(Be sure to check they still have a CD player first ?)

 Gift ideas for elderly people for their Wellbeing